pecheylauren02/my-safari/README.md

           - Each photograph includes a text overlay with enticing descriptions of the Safari experience, to again attract further exploration.

     - The "Why Stay With Us?" section
-         - This section gives the user a brief history of the *insert Safari name here*, as well as a catchy, brief overview of what is offered at the Safari.
+         - This section gives the user a brief history of Sable Safari, as well as a catchy, brief overview of what is offered at the Safari.
-         - It then shows the user four reasons to stay at *insert Safari name here*, to encourage them to explore other aspects of the website like accommodation and activities.
+         - It then shows the user four reasons to stay at Sable Safari, to encourage them to explore other aspects of the website like accommodation and activities.

 - Accommodation page
      - This page welcomes the user with a brief, but enticing description of the accommodation offered.